Visyond/website-hugo/site/content/analysis/new-analysis.md

       Instantly **Understand the relationship between input and output variables** (Sensitivity)
   - text: >-
-      **Compare Scenarios** - See a comparison of automatically generated optimistic and pessimistic scenarios
+      **Compare Scenarios** - see a comparison of automatically generated optimistic and pessimistic scenarios
   - text: >-
       Make better forecasts with **Simulation Analysis**.
 It replaces the inputs with random variables in a specified range and shows how it affects the output.
+(Monte Carlo Simulation)
   - text: >-
-      Spreadsheet **Error checking**, using Visyond’s Audit Mode, we can track errors and their root cause in seconds
+      Spreadsheet **Error checking** - using Visyond’s Audit Mode, we can track errors and their root cause in seconds
 errorsImage: /img/Monte Carlo Simulation v3.png
 errorsFiles: